Creation Evidence Museum: History and projects

 The Creation Evidence Museum sponsors continuing paleontological and archaeological excavations among other research projects, including a hunt for living pterodactyls in Papua New Guinea, and expeditions to Israel.
 Materials from the museum have been recommended by the National Council on Bible Curriculum in Public Schools, but the NCBCPS curriculum has been deemed "unfit for use in public school classrooms."

-One of the museum's projects is a "hyperbaric biosphere", a chamber which the museum hopes will reproduce the atmospheric conditions that these creationists postulate for Earth before the Great Flood, and enable them to grow dinosaurs.
+One of the museum's projects is a "hyperbaric biosphere", a chamber which the museum hopes will reproduce the atmospheric conditions that these creationists postulate for Earth before the Great Flood, and enable them to grow non-avian dinosaurs.
 Baugh says that these conditions made creatures live longer, and get larger, smarter and nicer.
 He claims that tests under these conditions have tripled the lifespan of fruit-flies, and detoxified copperhead snakes.
 A much larger version is under construction in the new building.

 In 2008, a descendant of a family that provided many original Paluxy River dinosaur tracks in the 1930s claimed that her grandfather had faked many of them, including the Alvis Delk Cretaceous Footprint.
 Zana Douglas, the granddaughter of George Adams, explained that during the 1930s depression her grandfather and other residents of Glen Rose made money by making moonshine and selling "dinosaur fossils".
 The faux fossils brought $15 to $30 and when the supply ran low, they "just carved more, some with human footprints thrown in."

+In 2015, Baugh said the museum was receiving 15,000 visitors annually.